 17 1And this is the portion that fell by lot to the tribe of Manasseh—for he was Joseph’s first-born.
 Since Machir, the first-born of Manasseh and the father of Gilead, was a valiant warrior, Gilead and Bashan were assigned to him.
 2And now assignments were made to the remaining Manassites, by their clans: the descendants of Abiezer, Helek, Asriel, Shechem, Hepher, and Shemida.
 Those were the male descendants of Manasseh son of Joseph, by their clans.

 3aNow Zelophehad son of Hepher son of Gilead son of Machir son of Manasseh had no sons, but only daughters.
 The names of his daughters were Mahlah, Noah, Hoglah, Milcah, and Tirzah.
-4They appeared before the priest Eleazer, Joshua son of Nun, and the chieftains, saying: “The LORD commanded Moses to grant us a portion among our male kinsmen.”
+4They appeared before the priest Eleazar, Joshua son of Nun, and the chieftains, saying: “The LORD commanded Moses to grant us a portion among our male kinsmen.”
 So, in accordance with the LORD’s instructions, they were granted a portion among their father’s kinsmen.
 5Ten districts fell to Manasseh, apart from the lands of Gilead and Bashan, which are across the Jordan.
 6Manasseh’s daughters inherited a portion in these together with his sons, while the land of Gilead was assigned to the rest of Manasseh’s descendants.

 7The boundary of Manasseh ran from Asher to Michmethath, which lies near Shechem.
 The boundary continued to the right, toward the inhabitants of En-tappuah.—8The region of Tappuah belonged to Manasseh; but Tappuah, on the border of Manasseh, belonged to the Ephraimites.—9Then the boundary descended to the Wadi Kanah.
 Those towns to the south of the wadi belonged to Ephraim as an enclave among the towns of Manasseh.
 The boundary of Manasseh lay north of the wadi and ran on to the Sea.
 10What lay to the south belonged to Ephraim, and what lay to the north belonged to Manasseh, with the Sea as its boundary.
 [This territory] was contiguous with Asher on the north and with Issachar on the east.
 11Within Issachar and Asher, Manasseh possessed Beth-shean and its dependencies, Ibleam and its dependencies, the inhabitants of Dor and its dependencies, the inhabitants of En-dor and its dependencies, the inhabitants of Taanach and its dependencies, and the inhabitants of Megiddo and its dependencies: b-these constituted three regions.-b